bank2ynab/bank2ynab/docs/CONTRIBUTING.md

 ### Using Labels

 This section lists the labels we use to help us track and manage issues.
-Labels make it easy to use labels for finding groups of issues.
+Labels make it easy to find groups of issues.
 An issue can have one or several labels.

 | Label name   | Description   |
 | ------------ | ------------- |